DFEAGILEDEVOPS/cloud-platform-docs/docs/rshiny.rst

 R Shiny
 ============

-This section talks about R Shiny on The Platform.
+This section will talk about R Shiny on The Platform.